16 Sep Do Kids With ADHD Rush Through Homework?

 Try to establish a good working relationship with your child.
-This alliance will help your child open up to the difficulties they are experiencing in finishing their homework.
+A strong bond will help your child open up to the difficulties they are experiencing in finishing their homework.
 Sometimes, ‘I don’t understand’ and ‘it’s too hard for me’ are honest statements.
 Be open to assistance and positive feedback from your child.
 Emphasize that you want their best work and not the fastest.

 Homework blues are common among children with ADHD.
-If you are struggling in training your child– you can reach out to us anytime!
+If you are struggling with supporting your child–you can reach out to us anytime!
 We are a team of expert coaches who excel in training children with ADHD.
 We are dedicated to helping and empowering children with ADHD to lead their best life.

 Check out our other blogs:

 ⏩ How to Get Students With ADHD to Turn in Their Homework?

 ⏩ 4 Tips To End Homework Battles for Children with ADHD

 ⏩ Helping Children With ADHD Finish Their Homework

 Do you need help for your child with ADHD to finish homework?

 Chat with Themba Tutors Today!
 Our ADHD tutors travel to your home.